 Note 1 In spring 2020, the government announced two schemes to support people who work for businesses that have been unable to trade because of the restrictions brought in during the Coronavirus crisis, the Coronavirus Job Retention Scheme (CJRS, or Furlough scheme) and the Self-Employment Income Support Scheme (SEISS).
-The furlough scheme closed at the end of September 2021.
-Data on the schemes has been published by HMRC and data for total numbers, industrial sector and age group has been published on ESiF.
+The furlough scheme closed at the end of September 2021 and the last SEISS grant was paid in October 2021.
+Data on the schemes has been published by HMRC and data for total numbers, industrial sector and age group has been published on ESiF as well as the final data from the both schemes.

-Note 2 The Coronavirus crisis has led to an unprecedented increase in the number of people claiming unemployment benefits including JobSeekers Allowance (JSA) and Universal Credit (UC) as their income has fallen and people are unable to work.
-While some people are still drawing some salary because they have been furloughed under the Government's income support schemes, many more have made claims for benefits.
+Note 2 The Coronavirus crisis led to an unprecedented increase in the number of people claiming unemployment benefits including JobSeekers Allowance (JSA) and Universal Credit (UC) as their incomes fell and people were unable to work.
+While some people were still drawing some salary because they were furloughed under the Government's income support schemes, many more made claims for benefits.
 This means that the Claimant Count of people claiming JSA and Universal Credit because they are searching for work is now the most reliable and up to date source for unemployed claimant data.
 Detailed data is available on ESiF.